sonos/torch-to-nnef/docs/tutos/3_multi_inputs_outputs.md

 The same logic would apply if you wish to ignore some `inputs` to can set those in the `__init__` and reference them in the `forward` pass.

+A concrete example of this is available in the `torch_to_nnef` codebase with regard to LLM wrappers that need to handle the KV-cache properly: [here](https://github.com/sonos/torch-to-nnef/tree/main/torch_to_nnef/llm_tract/models/base.py).

 ### Working around limitations

 #### Dynamic number of input or output is not supported out of the box